Bedruthan Steps to Porthcothan circular walk

 Sheep may look cute but if provoked they can cause serious injury (hence the verb "to ram").
 Generally, the best plan is to walk quietly along the hedges and they will move away or ignore you.

-15. Continue ahead keeping the wall on your right then follow the waymarked path.
-At the last of the slate waymarks, head towards the small headland ahead then follow the path leading down from it to reach a gate.
+15. Continue ahead keeping the wall on your right then follow the slate-waymarked path to eventually reach a pedestrian gate.

 In April and May the headland is covered with (blue) squill and (purple) dog violet flowers.